Protect your health with regular screenings by trusted endoscopists.

 Colonoscopy is the best test for finding and removing colorectal polyps.
 You receive intravenous sedation and then a flexible, lighted tube (colonoscope) is gently inserted into the rectum and guided through the entire colon.
 Images of the colon are viewed on a video screen and polyps that are found are removed and sent to a lab for further testing.
 If a polyp cannot be removed, a sample of tissue is taken and the polyp is removed later during surgery.

-The fecal occult blood test checks for any blood hidden in stool that may be a sign of colon polyps or cancer.
+The fecal occult blood test / FIT / Cologuard checks for any blood hidden in stool that may be a sign of colon polyps, or abnormal DNA changes from possible cancerous cells.
 A small sample of stool is tested for blood in a laboratory.
 Most often, you collect this sample at home using a kit and bring it to the Quest Lab Technician located in our office.

 Barium Enema uses x-rays to provide images of the entire colon and rectum.
-Your doctor inserts a soft tube into the rectum to fill the colon with a contrast liquid (barium) that helps the colon show up clearly on the x-rays.
+A soft tube is inserted into the rectum to fill the colon with a contrast liquid (barium) that helps the colon show up clearly on the x-rays.
 You are awake for the test, but you may be given medication to help you relax.
 You will need to have a responsible adult with you for the procedure since you will be unable to drive if you have taken the medication.

-Virtual colonoscopy uses magnetic resonance imaging (MRI) to create a 3-dimensional view of the colon.
+Virtual colonoscopy uses computerized tomography (CT) to create a 3-dimensional view of the colon.
 You lie on a table while a small tube is inserted into the rectum.
 Then, the table is moved into the machine and images are taken of your colon.
-A computer combines these photos to create a 3-dimentional picture.
+A computer combines these photos to create a dimensional picture.

 Risks and possible complications